A module-theoretic interpretation of quantum expansion formula: THE SKEIN ALGEBRA

-Then $k=\sum \Lambda(i,j)$, where the sum if over all pairs of arcs $i\in X$ and $j\in Y$.
+Then $k=\sum \Lambda(i,j)$, where the sum is over all pairs of arcs $i\in X$ and $j\in Y$.
 This algebra is called the (\textbf{Kauffman}) \textbf{skein algebra} of $S$. \begin{lemma}[\cite{mandel2023braceletsbasesthetabases}] Let $(S,M)$ be an unpunctured surface and $\Gamma$ be a triangulation.
 Then there is a corresponding skew-symmetric matrix $\Lambda$ satisfying $\Lambda B(\Gamma)=-I$.
-And we have inclusions
+We have an inclusion

-Furthermore, these inclusion identify simlple arcs with cluster variables, boundary arcs being identified with the frozen variables.
-Triangulations correspond with cluster and mutations of seeds correspond to flips of triangulations.
-If each component of $S$ contains at least two markings, then the inclusion is actually isomorphism \end{lemma}
+Furthermore, this inclusion identifies simple arcs with cluster variables, boundary arcs being identified with the frozen variables.
+Triangulations correspond with clusters and mutations of seeds correspond to flips of triangulations.
+If each component of $S$ contains at least two markings, then the inclusion is actually an isomorphism. \end{lemma}